 The initial price for these shoes, as determined by their manufacturer at the time they were released, was extremely affordable.
 They were far below $100, making them a terrific fit for anyone interested in a decent pair of walking shoes that wouldn’t break the bank.
 Since then, the Skechers GOwalk 4 have been released in several different variations, which follow this same trend of affordability.

 Although not a major focus in these shoes’ design, traction is present in the Skechers GOwalk 4.
 This can be found on the underfoot, with their outsoles featuring a design supplemented by the manufacturer’s proprietary Goga Pillars.
-This design style is meant to provide an even grip without much focus on a particular area of the wearer’s foot, instead meaning to spread this traction evenly along its entirety.
+This design style is meant to provide an even grip without much focus on a particular area of the wearer’s foot, instead of meaning to spread this traction evenly along its entirety.

 While they may not provide much stability, the Skechers GOwalk 4 has a great deal of flexibility.
 This can be attributed to the use of extremely lightweight material for most of its construction, such as the 5GEN midsole and synthetic mesh upper.